jrief/django-formset/docs/source/model-collections.rst

 to itself.
 By children we mean objects which point onto the main object using a Django `ForeignKey`_.
 Let's again explain this using an example.
 Say, we want to extend the previous example and allow more than one phone number per user.
-For this we replace the ``OneToOneField`` for field ``user`` against a ``ForeignKey``.
+For this we replace the ``OneToOneField`` for our model field ``user`` against a ``ForeignKey``.
 In practice, this means that we now have a flexible list of phone numbers instead of just one.
 To solve this, **django-formset** offers the possibility to let form collections have siblings.
 We then can rewrite our collection as:

 .. code-block:: python